Niranam: The Thrikkapaleeshvara Temple

 Niranam, being an old settlement of both Brahmanic and Christian people, has a composite culture and historical buildings.
 This is a very old Shiva temple.
 Like the Sree Vallabha Temple, it also housed a Vedic school system.
 The temple is in a very old condition, and measures are taken to renovate it.
 It is believed to be one of the "108 Shiva Temples" established by Parasurama in Kerala by tradition.

-Niranam Church (St Marys Orthodox church
+Niranam Valiya Palli (St Marys Orthodox church)

 It is believed to be one of the oldest churches in Kerala and thus in India as well as among the oldest ones in the world.
 The architecture shows striking similarities to ancient temple architecture.
 It is a very important place for the Christians.Pattamukkil Tharavad at niranam is surrounded from three sides of niranam church.
 Priests From Pattamukkil families used to stay there and done priesthood and governed niranam church and its properties at the ancient days.